A Firm Foundation for a Backyard Shed

 In this type of foundation, the shed is supported by a series of solid-concrete blocks, which are laid out in straight, evenly spaced rows.
 The number of blocks needed and the spacing between them is determined by the size of the shed and the lumber used for the floor joists.

 It’s important to note that you must use only solid-concrete blocks for this type of foundation.
 Standard wall block or any other hollow block will eventually crack and crumble under the weight of the shed.
-If you have trouble finding solid blocks at a home center or lumberyard, visit a masonry supplier.
+If you have trouble finding solid blocks at a home center or lumberyard, try a masonry supplier.

 If the building site is high and dry, you can set the blocks directly on the ground.
 However, if there’s any chance that rain runoff will occasionally drain under the shed, you’ll need to use a shovel to remove a patch of grass under each block, compact the soil with a hand tamper, then cover the exposed dirt with 2 in. or 3 in. of gravel before setting the blocks.
 The gravel bed will ensure that the soil beneath the blocks won’t wash away or become soggy.